silvacms/documentation/source/api/events.rst

 Zope events
 -----------

-All of the content-related Zope events are used.
+All of the content-related Zope events are used in Silva.

 Creation and content modification events
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~